Skip to main content

 • To find new friends: 22%

-But because it does cater to everyone, Match is also not our recommendation for those of us seeking serious relationships.
-If you’re in this camp, your prospects are better with eHarmony, which has built its brand on connecting people seeking serious long-term relationships built on compatibility.
+But because it does cater to such a wide audience, Match is also not our recommendation for people looking for serious relationships.
+If you’re part of the 44% seeking long-term love, your prospects are better with eHarmony, which prides itself on connecting singles based on their compatibility.
 While you could certainly use eHarmony for casual dating, that isn't the foundation on which the company has constructed its reputation, so assume you'll have a harder time facilitating casual hookups with the eHarmony user base.

 Cost